clucompany/cluFullTransmute/README.md

 [![crates.io](http://meritbadge.herokuapp.com/cluFullTransmute)](https://crates.io/crates/cluFullTransmute)
 [![Documentation](https://docs.rs/cluFullTransmute/badge.svg)](https://docs.rs/cluFullTransmute)

-A more complete and advanced version of data transmutation without restrictions.
+A more complete and extended version of data type conversion without constraint checks.

-# Opportunities
+# Library Features

-1. Casting any type `A` to any type `B` without checking the dimensionality of the data.
+1. Casting any type A to any type B without checking the dimension of the data.
-2. The ability to use transmutation in constant functions.
+2. Ability to use transmutation in constant functions.
-3. Possibility of delayed transmutation.
+3. Possibility of delayed transmutation through contracts.
-4. Possibility of work in #!\[no_std\]
+4. Ability to work without the standard library
+5. Extended support for rust versions, this library was originally designed to support permanent transmutation in circumstances where this cannot be done.

-# Attention!
+# !!!
+ATTENTION !!!

-1. You really need to understand what you are doing.
+1. When converting types without checking the size of the data, you really need to understand what you are doing.

 # Use